 You want the dish to have the flavor of garlic rather than find yourself biting into a clove of garlic.
 For soup, I find that grated garlic works best.

-As with a mandoline, use the proper tool to grate garlic.
-Garlic cloves are nearly impossible to hold securely and grate properly on a regular sized grater and you definitely do not want your finger tips to get too close to the blades.
+As with a mandoline, use the proper tool to grate the garlic.
+Garlic cloves are nearly impossible to hold securely and grate properly on a

 Not sure why I did not think of this before but I was borderline ravenous by the time the soup was ready.